michaelkolesidis/zigzag/README.md

 ## 🧪 Testing

-ZigZag has been tested on various platforms, browsers, devices.
-The aim was to make it playable and optimised to run on virtually any device.
-It has been tested and it runs smoothly even on a 2018 Honor 8X (Android 10, Kirin 710 (12 nm), Mali-G51 MP4, 4GM RAM ) to ensure it works.

-ZigZag has been tested across a wide range of platforms, browsers, and devices to ensure optimal performance and compatibility.
+_ZigZag_ has been tested across a wide range of platforms, browsers, and devices to ensure optimal performance and compatibility.
 The goal was to make the game accessible and run smoothly on virtually any device.
-Notably, it performs well even on older models, such as the 2018 Honor 8X (Android 10, Kirin 710, Mali-G51 MP4, 4GB RAM), demonstrating its efficiency.
+Notably, it performs well even on older models, such as the 2018 Honor 8X (Android 10, Kirin 710, Mali-G51 MP4, 4GB RAM).

 ### Tested Browsers